almirbanjanovic/roadtocloud.github.io/blog/_posts/2026-02-09-kaito-on-aks.md

 ---

-## What Kaito Brings
+## What KAITO Brings

 Kaito is an open-source operator that automates deploying and running large models directly inside Kubernetes.
 It works well with popular open-source LLMs and handles a lot of the plumbing you’d normally manage by hand.

-Some things Kaito simplifies:
+Some things KAITO simplifies:

 - Automatic GPU provisioning based on the model you choose
 - Built-in presets optimized for different GPU SKUs